 TQ92, which covers the Rother Levels and the western part of Romney Marsh, where nine tetrads had diminished to one.
-Our 2010-16 data for the same hectad lack records completely.
-The 2010-16 map given here is based on the collection of distributional data for this register species at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010).
+Our 2010-17 data for the same hectad lack records completely.
+The 2010-17 map given here is based on the collection of distributional data for this register species at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010).
 The latter publication is the source of the accompanying 1991-2005 distribution map, reproduced with kind permission of the late Eric Philp and the Kent Field Club.
-The overall frequency of records seems fairly similar as between the two maps, with the 2010-16 data covering 19 tetrad records (represented by 33 records for 21 different monads), and so does the general distribution area; but only a minority of 2010-16 sightings represent the same locations as in the 1991-2005 survey.
+Although the current position does not seem to be as pessimistic as the 1991-2005 survey indicates, the overall frequency of records seems fairly similar as between the two maps, with the 2010-17 data covering 21 tetrad records (represented by 35 records for 23 different monads). general distribution area is also fairly similar; but only a minority of 2010-17 sightings represent the same locations as in the 1991-2005 survey.
 Given the quantity of ditches and ponds in the Weald, this may just be a function of different sampling.

 The Dowels, Romney Marsh.
-Photo by Lliam Rooney, 27 June 2012 waters, but in Kent it has been found in waterbodies on a variety of geological formations where waters may be expected to range from base-rich to neutral or slightly acid.
+Photo by Lliam Rooney, 27 June 2012

+Hottonia palustris is a perennial of still, shallow, clear water which is not eutrophic.
+It has been said to favour base-rich waters, but in Kent it has been found in waterbodies on a variety of geological formations where waters may be expected to range from base-rich to neutral or slightly acid.
 Francis Rose collected specimens (in MNE) from ponds on Weald Clay (near Headcorn, 1949); on Gault Clay (Nackholt, 1958); on Wadhurst Clay (East Oxney, 1958); on the Lower Greensand (Mersham le Hatch, 1960); and in alluvial marsh dykes (between Appledore Station and Kenardington, 1959) as well as in a peaty fen dyke, presumably with calcareous influence (Worth Minnis, 1956).
 Our 2010-14 records, found in ponds and ditches also show a range of substrates, and the species was sometimes seen in considerable quantity, e.g. prolific for several hundred metres of dyke at Lydd Ranges in 2014.